 In addition, the relief that you experience when you avoid anxiety-provoking situations reinforces your belief that the situation that you escaped was, in fact, dangerous.
 Thus, you will be even more likely to avoid it in the future.

 Avoidance seems innocent enough at first glance; but this behaviour is truly insidious.

 In some cases, avoidance may make your world increasingly smaller.
 Think about it: if you live in Toronto and are afraid of cows, avoiding cows may not really interfere with your life in any significant way.

 But what if you live in Toronto and are afraid of traveling on the 401, the major highway?
 If you avoid it long enough, you gradually strengthen the belief about the dangerousness of highways and the importance of avoiding them.
-With time, you may start staying away from 400-series highways, moving then to avoid the smaller highway 7, and later, possibly, even the major roads.
-I routinely see patients that only came to treatment when they realized that they can't drive anywhere except for their neighborhood.
+With time, you may start staying away from the 400-series highways, moving onto to avoid the smaller highway 7, and later, possibly, even the major roads.
+I routinely see patients that only came to treatment when they realized that they can't drive anywhere except inside their neighborhood.